 NOVA launched a universal instructional design faculty training session which is conducted three times a year.
 New faculty come to these training sessions, and experienced faculty are encouraged to attend.

-Since HTML is much easier to make accessible than PDF files, Onix developed Equidox, a tool that helped NOVA “...convert 62 PDF documents to HTML code, totaling approximately 800 pages and 303 images captioned.
+Nova also leveraged Equidox by Onix, a software solution that converts inaccessible PDFs into WCAG 2.0 AA compliant HTML and accessible PDF and EPUB 2 content.
+Equidox helped NOVA “...convert 62 PDF documents to HTML code, totaling approximately 800 pages and 303 images captioned.
 In the past, converting that many documents would have taken NOVA six months to a year.
-But with Onix’s tool, it only took 2.5 months.
+But with Equidox, it only took 2.5 months.
 It’s easy too,” said Mr. Ferebee.
 “Simply upload your documents, run it through the product’s converter and voilà; you’ll receive HTML output that you can easily copy and paste into your LMS or CMS.”

-With the Section 508 refresh coming later in 2016, WCAG 2.0 AA will be the new standard.
-Equidox provides an automated process for converting inaccessible PDF files to WCAG 2.0 AA.
+With WCAG 2.0 AA being the new industry standard for accessibility, Equidox provides an automated process for converting inaccessible PDF files to WCAG 2.0 AA.
 Never has it been so easy to upload and convert documents, enabling community colleges and other organizations to meet web accessibility requirements.

 NOVA continues to make progress toward their goal of making the college 100 percent accessible.
-Mr. Ferebee stated, “We also have been working to get Equidox for all of Northern Virginia Community College, and we’re hoping that the entire Virginia Community College system will link to these programs.”
+Mr. Ferebee stated, “We have also been working to get Equidox for all of the Northern Virginia Community College campuses, and we’re hoping that the entire Virginia Community College system will link to these programs.”

 To hear the full NOVA story directly from them, watch “Web Accessibility: A Campuswide Approach,” a University Business Web Seminar.
 You can access it here.